 Anime and Manga

-In Zero no Tsukaima, Saito's first combat experience is a duel with a student mage (and noble) who forges him a sword on the spot.
+In The Familiar of Zero, Saito's first combat experience is a duel with a student mage (and noble) who forges him a sword on the spot.
 After beating Saito to a pulp.

 This happens at least once in Naruto.
 In the Land of Waves arc, Zabuza asks for a kunai from Naruto, which he catches in his teeth and uses to behead the villain.

 In the One Piece Arlong park arc, Zoro is two swords short of his usual three, and therefore unable to fight effectively.
 The gaping hole in his chest doesn't help either, but the POINT is, that when faced with Hachi's six sword style, he says screw it, and asks for his old friends Johnny and Yosaku's swords.
 They throw them without hesitation, then freak out when Zoro doesn't seem to be looking at the SPINNING SWORDS OF DOOM heading toward him.
 But that's only cause he's being extra badass, and catches the sword without looking, and swings immediately into an attack that dodges all six swords and slashes the octo-man's chest.